 Whether you’re a regular reader (thank you!) or maybe you’ve just come from Kristen’s blog at Studio7Interiors, welcome!
 I’m so glad you’re here!
 Isn’t Kristen’s home fabulous?!
 I love her style and I’m sure you learned some valuable tips for brightening your home.
 I have a few more for you here before you hop on over to my next friend’s blog.

 First, you should know that we are renting…..again!
-We’ve been climbing the corporate ladder and living where my husband’s company needed us to grow an area but for such a short time that we haven’t wanted to buy in any area we’ve been in as they were only for a short time.
+We’ve been climbing the corporate ladder and living where my husband’s company needed us to grow an area but for such a short time that we haven’t wanted to buy in any area, we’ve been in as they were only for a short time.
+When you rent you go through quite a few bits of paperwork like tenant screenings (https://www.american-apartment-owners-association.org/tenant-screening/) and credit checks, for instance.
 This is our last temporary move before our final/permanent move, where we will build or buy.
 I’ve been grateful for so many experiences that moving around has brought but also for the things I’ve learned in each house we’ve lived in and how to make a rental our home.
 Each home has had things I’ve loved and not loved very much.
 This home that we moved into almost 3 months ago presented a unique challenge of not having enough natural light coming in because of how it faces and because, like most Dallas neighborhoods, has an alley behind our garage and another street which blocks some of that light.
 I’ve never had this problem in any other home we’ve previously lived in but it just doesn’t face the direction I want it to.
 So, I had to learn what I could do to brighten up this home Thus, the inspiration for this blog post.

 In reading my friend Kelley’s blog post months ago about curtains she used throughout her whole home, I had no idea that I’d actually be turning to that blog post to help with part of my problem.
 She mentioned outfitting her home in white IKEA Ritva Panels.
 They are not only tall enough but they are a good quality, have the loops through the back (although you can still hang them with clips) and have pleats.
 I love that classic look!
 They are so affordable AND…here’s the best part, they let a lot of light in!
 Bingo!
 I didn’t want sheer curtains and I really like the linen look.
 But these look like linen, don’t have a lining, and are light enough that they allow a lot of natural light into each room.
 So, I did the same and outfitted my entire downstairs in those IKEA Ritva Panels as well.

 The curtains let so much light in that you’d think they were sheer (see left window) but I assure you they are not.
-That’s what I just love about them.
-I kept my furniture in this room light, with a vintage ivory tufted sofa and tufted chaise lounge.
+That’s what I like about them.
+I love to cozy up and read near these windows.
+It gets really cold in these parts, the secondary glazed windows have considerably helped retain the heat inside.
+You must think that I love to hog the heat.
+Well, yes!
 Instead of a heavy wooden coffee table like I was originally going to buy, I decided on this open, glass IKEA coffee table (comes in white or black and you spray it gold…tutorial coming later this week) to keep light streaming in from the window to across the room and into the next.